UNH Study Away Eligibility Policy & Form

 - Personal statement detailing their personal objectives for this experience

 - Letter of support from the Study Away program director

 Please review all UNH study abroad policies, including travel risk and restrictions, study abroad fees, and studying abroad following or during health withdrawals.

 To streamline the process and to ensure compliance with the UNH Education Abroad policies, the Education Abroad office uses UNH-Via for program matching, application, and registration purposes.
 Please contact the Education Abroad team for more information and assistance.

 - Faculty shall review the Risk Management Resources online here.

 - Students shall receive information on the UNH International Travel Assistance And Insurance Program and download the International SOS App if applicable.
-UNH International Travel Cards are available from the Global Education Center or can be downloaded here.
+UNH International Travel Cards are available from the Education Abroad office or can be downloaded here.

 - Students and accompanying faculty and/or staff must register their trip in the UNH International Travel Registry.